 This church is a stunning example of Baroque art, established by the Order of the Society of Jesus in 1592.
 However, in 1760, the Marquês de Pombal ordered the expulsion of the Jesuits from Portugal.
 Nicolau Maria Raposo de Amaral purchased the church in 1834, and his heirs subsequently donated it to the Municipality of Ponta Delgada.

 Today, it is a part of the “Núcleo de Arte Sacra do Museu Carlos Machado” and is open to visitors.
-While the exterior of the church is breathtaking, the interior and its numerous sacred art pieces on display are definitely worth exploring.
+While the exterior of the church is breathtaking, the interior and its numerous sacred artworks are definitely worth exploring.

 Ponta Delgada

-Ponta Delgada is officially one of the best counties in Portugal to live in.
+Ponta Delgada is officially one of the best places to live in Portugal.
 The modern city is the biggest and most populous of the Azores.
 There, the ocean breeze, mountain views, and delicious local food are part of everyday life.
 Despite being an energetic city, Ponta Delgada has no rush and no annoying traffic jams.

-In the beginning, Ponta Delgada was only a small fishing village.
+At first, Ponta Delgada was only a small fishing village.
 But quickly, thanks to its safe bays, it became the most important harbour for trade on the island.
-In 1546, the authorities declared Ponta Delgada a city and considered it the capital of the island after a terrible earthquake destroyed the first capital, Vila Franca do Campo, in 1522.
-Nowadays, Ponta Delgada, with its almost 70,000 inhabitants, is a cosmopolitan city, attracting visitors from all over the world.
+In 1546, the authorities declared Ponta Delgada a city and designated it the island’s capital after a devastating earthquake destroyed the first capital, Vila Franca do Campo, in 1522.
+Nowadays, Ponta Delgada, with its almost 70,000 inhabitants, is a cosmopolitan city that attracts visitors from all over the world.

 Check all our articles about each one of the most relevant points of interest in Ponta Delgada: Gruta do Carvão | Ponta Delgada | Jardim António Borges | Jardim Botânico José do Canto | Pinhal da Paz | Portas da Cidade | Milícias & Pópulo Beaches | Praia de São Roque | Pico Vermelho Windmill | Rocha da Relva | Mercado da Graça | Miradouro Vigia da Baleia